auth0/webtask-require/README.md

 });
 ```

-## Call a Webtask
+## Usage

-Create a webtask
+If you haven't created a webtask yet, you can create one named `hello` by doing:

 ```bash
 $ npm install -g wt-cli